hamster/SAINTCON/HHC/2022/assembly.md

 * A 555 chip
 * 2 each of 100 ohm, 1k ohm, 10k ohm and 100k ohm resistors
 * 3 capacitors, values of 1000uF, 100uF and 10uF
-* Two LEDs, a red and blue
+* Two LEDs, a red and green
 * One push button
 * A 40 pin header
 * A 40 pin socket